Changing Work Pattern is a Challenge

-3) Be prepared, and even suggest, to test new arrangements out for a time to see how it works.
-Trial new arrangements for a month or 6 weeks and schedule in a meeting with the decision maker to discuss the results.
-This way you can tweak arrangements rather than simply accepting a “No”.
-You can also keep annual reviews in your diary to show you’re happy to continually review your new way of working.
+3) Be prepared to suggest that you test new arrangements out for a time to see how it works.
+Trial new arrangements for a month or 6 weeks and fix a meeting to discuss the results.
+This way you can open the door with a possible opt-out for your manager, and tweak arrangements as problems arise in the trial period.
+This will lessen the chance of an outright “No” and allow your flexible arrangements to adapt and survive.
+You can also fix reviews in your diary with your manager to test that you are on the right track, and demonstrate that you’re happy to continually review your new way of working.

 4) A lot of the time, conversations seem much more negative and daunting in our minds than they actually are.
-If you’re really anxious about approaching this subject, practice with a colleague or friend and play through the different outcomes.
-It might just go better than you ever expected.
+If you’re really anxious about approaching this subject, practice with a colleague or friend and play through different outcomes.
+It might well go better than you ever expected!

 You may want to work remotely, cut your hours or simply explore different options.
 Either way be brave and start having those conversations.
 You can connect with Think Productive Australia directly here or with Matt Cowdroy on LinkedIn.